 It's no longer a question of if you need a mobile strategy.
 Users are increasingly consuming information and media via their mobile devices, and there are no signs of them stopping anytime soon.

-There were more than 3.8 billion email users during 2018 (Radicati)
+There were more than 3.8 billion email users in 2018 (Radicati)

 Providing content that people actually want, to segmented databases of opted-in contacts, will yield the best results.
 MailChimp's stat around segmentation proves this: “Open rates are 14.31% higher in segmented campaigns than in non-segmented campaigns (MailChimp, 2017).”